 A tool I've found that makes this process so much easier is Content Snare.
-It lets you create template forms to send each speakers, which is great.
-But the magical part is that it takes care of all of the follow-up FOR you.
+It lets you create template forms to send each speaker, which is great.
+But the magical part is that it takes care of all of the follow-ups FOR you.

 So if a speaker hasn't provided their information and the deadline is approaching, it will send follow-up emails (that you've scripted) for you.
 Once someone fills out their information, it stops emailing them.
 And you can set it up to send reminders as often as you'd like.
 All you have to do is set it and forget it.

 Learn more about how I make the content gathering process easy here.

 Along with collecting your speakers' basic information, it's important to keep everyone up-to-date and engaged throughout the process.